An internship can either be the best experience for marketing students – or a summer in hell.

 - Timeframe: immediate

 You and your friend are hungrily studying the snack section at the local grocery store.
 There are at least a dozen different brands of potato chips and popcorn from which to choose.
 You know what you should be looking for: things like low calories, low fat, low cholesterol, and so on.
 You find a brand that looks good, and to your delight it’s labeled natural, or even better, organic.
 You’re sold!
 This has to be the best choice, right?
 Well, maybe.
+And not necessarily, says Peter Simpson of Lake County Community Co-op, a sustainable community farm in Clearlake, California.

 IRS tax help is always there to assist individuals who are faced with tax issues.
 Basically, it is a responsibility for everyone to file a federal tax return.
 Failure to do so can be costly because the government may impose criminal or civil sanctions.
 People who have this case often seek the assistance of IRS agents to clearly identify their lapses.
 However, to make the consultation easier, IRS tax help is now available offline or online.
 There are a number of great services that have tax assistance agents who offer help.
 The government website of IRS is also a good medium to seek for assistance so there is no reason why an individual cannot defend himself/herself in the court.